kennytheeggman/kc-proteomics/README.md

 in the root directory.
 Other directories, like `lib/` or `include/` for language specific applications can be added, but are not a part of the template.

-## Tasks and Management

-See [here](https://github.com/orgs/concordic/projects/1) for the project and task tracking page.

 ## Table of Contents

 Empty right now